slaclab/pydm/docs/source/widgets/curve_editor.rst

     The color to draw any bar which exceeds either limit described above.

 These options will not be displayed unless at least one curve in the editor has been set to the bar graph style in order to reduce clutter.
+A plot in which both styles are combined will work just fine.
+All options for both line styles and bar styles will be displayed in that case, and the options that do not make sense to set for each respective plot will simply be ignored.